Vortex Logo

 Insulated Service Doors

-One of the best commercial doors for cold weather, insulated doors are constructed from foam-filled urethane slats with a steel backing in order to minimize heat transfer.
-By providing an effective barrier against the cold, insulated doors help maintain a consistent and comfortable environment inside.
-Because the furnace no longer needs to work as hard to compensate for energy escaping from your building, insulated doors lower heating costs while also keeping employees warm and productive.
-For companies that ship, store, and manufacture pharmaceuticals and medical supplies, insulated doors also provide an additional safeguard for items that require specific temperature ranges.
+One of the best commercial doors for cold weather, insulated doors use polyurethane slats to create an effective barrier against the cold.
+Polyurethane minimizes heat transfer between conductive materials, otherwise known as a “thermal break.”
+Insulated doors reduce the number of cycles your furnace has to run in order to maintain a consistent temperature, which lowers energy bills while also keeping workspaces warm and productive.
+For companies that ship, store, and manufacture pharmaceuticals and medical supplies, insulated doors also make it easier to preserve items that require specific temperature ranges.

-They reduce mold and corrosion as well.
-In cold weather, differences between indoor and outdoor temperatures can lead to condensation.
-But strong insulation keeps surface temperatures from falling below the dew point, eliminating excess moisture inside your building.
-It also protects equipment, products, and materials susceptible to the cold, such as motors, electronics, and lubricants.
+They also reduce mold and corrosion.
+In cold weather, differences between indoor and outdoor temperatures often lead to condensation on the door’s surface.
+However, strong insulation keeps the door’s temperature from falling below the dew point, eliminating excess moisture inside your building.
+It also protects door components susceptible to cold, such as motors, electronics, and lubricants.

 High-Speed Doors

-Also known as high-performance doors, high-speed doors are designed to open and close rapidly.
-With an average speed of one meter per second, they decrease exposure to outside temperatures and lessen the strain on your heating system.
+Also known as high-performance doors, high-speed doors open and close rapidly, at a speed of one meter per second, significantly decreasing exposure to outside temperatures and lessening the strain on your heating system.
+High-speed doors are normally installed in climate-controlled facilities, such as food processing centers, to minimize temperature fluctuations and maintain energy efficiency.

 Doors exposed to cold weather experience an enormous amount of wear and tear.
-Vortex annual inspections and preventative maintenance programs check and service critical parts before they result in significant downtime.
-Our technicians not only help your business run smoothly, they can even retrofit and upgrade doors and door components, optimizing their operation and ergonomics.
+Vortex inspection and maintenance teams check and service critical parts, repairing damage before it escalates and results in significant downtime.
+Our technicians not only ensure commercial doors function reliably in all types of weather, they can even upgrade them, retrofitting doors and door frames in order to optimize their operation and ergonomics.
 Contact us today to learn more!

 Want to SHARE this?